 “Each of you should use whatever gift you have recieved to serve others, as faithful stewards of God’s grace in its various forms.”
 1 Peter 4:10 NIV

-While yet unpublished fictionally, she does have an article published on the Southern Writer’s Magazine Blog titled Crafting the Perfect Chapter and wrote a guest post on Quills and Inkblots on 2 Fantastic Writing Resources.
+While yet unpublished fictionally, she does have an article published on the Southern Writer’s Magazine Blog titled Crafting the Perfect Chapter and a guest post on Quills and Inkblots on 2 Fantastic Writing Resources.

 2017 Finalist in ACFW Virginia Crown Awards